LetsPlayNow/AI-Project/README.md

 Linux systems (due to `secure` gem)

 ### Configuration
-1) Create database for needed environment (prod or dev)
+1) Create database for required environment (prod or dev)
 `rake db:schema:load`
 2) Precompile assets
 `rake assets:clean && rake assets:precompile`

-For production you will need also add keys in `config/secrets.yml` and `initializers/devise.rb`
+For production, you will also need to add the keys to `config/secrets.yml` and `initializers/devise.rb`

 ### How to run the test suite
-Minitest used as Rails test engine.
+Tests use `Minitest` library.
 Use `rake test` to run all tests.

 ### Deployment instructions
-This app was deployed on Heroku: https://ai-project-new.herokuapp.com/
+The app is deployed on Heroku with 'Hobby' plan:

-It uses Hobby pricing plan on Heroku.
+https://ai-project-new.herokuapp.com/

 #### Heroku Hobby pricing plan issues
-Sometimes PostgresDB closing it's connections.
+Sometimes PostgresDB closes connections.
-One workaround there - is to rescue these moments and reconnect.
+One workaround here is to `rescue` these moments and reconnect.
-This way is implemented in simulation action in GameSession controller.
+This technique is implemented in simulation action in the GameSession controller.